felleg/felleg.gitlab.io-backup/content/posts/20210321-hoarding-project.md

   - featured
 ---

-Those that know me personally know that I have been collecting video games (among other things) for a long time.
+Those who know me personally know that I have been collecting video games (among other things) for a long time.
 So long, in fact, that it probably felt like it was part of my DNA.
 At my peak, I owned 455 unique games.
 This number doesn't account for controllers, consoles, TV screens, cables and adapters, etc. On top of that, I owned 200 musical albums, evenly split between CDs and vinyls discs, and some 30 books and novels.